l0calh05t/advent-of-code-2022/README.md

 As usual, Day 1 is pretty straightforward.
 The only (minor) optimization here, is to use `select_nth_unstable_by` instead of sorting the array in its entirety.
-Or rather it is an optimization as long as the input isn't a pathological case, see [rust-lang/rust#102451](https://github.com/rust-lang/rust/issues/102451).
+Or rather it is an optimization as long as the input isn’t a pathological case, see [rust-lang/rust#102451](https://github.com/rust-lang/rust/issues/102451).

-Instead, I focused on using [automod](https://github.com/dtolnay/automod) and [linkme](https://github.com/dtolnay/linkme) to create a setup that should require a little less boilerplate per day than last year's workspace approach.
+Instead, I focused on using [automod](https://github.com/dtolnay/automod) and [linkme](https://github.com/dtolnay/linkme) to create a setup that should require a little less boilerplate per day than last year’s workspace approach.

 ## Day 2